yashptel/go-project-1/README.md

 ## Todo

 - [x] Support basic REST APIs.
-- [ ] Get all employees with a single GET request.
+- [ ] Get all employee details with a single GET request.